alecheckert/saspt/doc/model.rst

 approach has several shortcomings when we try to generalize it:

 	1. Closed-form maximum likelihood solutions only exist for the simplest physical models, like RBM.
 Even introducing measurement error, a ubiquitous feature of SPT-PALM experiments, is sufficient to eliminate any closed-form solution.
-	2. The maximum likelihood estimate does not provide any intrinsic measure of confidence in the result.
-This becomes especially problematic for more complex models with multiple parameters, where a large range of parameter vectors may give near-equivalent results.
-In practice, this means that even when our maximum likelihood estimators work perfectly, they are highly instable from one experiment to the next.
+	2. Maximum likelihood does not provide any measure of confidence in the result.
+This becomes problematic for complex models with multiple parameters, where a large range of parameter vectors may give near-equivalent results.
+This means that even when our maximum likelihood estimators work perfectly, they are highly instable from one experiment to the next.

-An alternative to maximum likelihood inference is to treat both :math:`\mathbf{X}` and :math:`\boldsymbol{\theta}` as random variables, and evaluate the probability :math:`p(\boldsymbol{\theta} | \mathbf{X})`.
+An alternative to maximum likelihood inference is to treat both :math:`\mathbf{X}` and :math:`\boldsymbol{\theta}` as random variables and evaluate the conditional probability :math:`p(\boldsymbol{\theta} | \mathbf{X})`.
 For instance, we can estimate :math:`\boldsymbol{\theta}` by taking the mean of :math:`p(\boldsymbol{\theta} | \mathbf{X})`.
 This is the Bayesian approach (and the one we use in ``saspt``).

-The important part is that the likelihood function assigns a number to each trajectory based on (a) the observed path of the trajectory :math:`X` and (b) one or more *model parameters* :math:`\boldsymbol{\theta}`.

 Mixture models
 ==============